markmcavoy/BtbTweet/README.md

 * Angular Template, AJAX template
 * React Template, AJAX template
 * Razor Template

+The templates use Bootstrap 4 but you are free to modifiy the templates to use whatever CSS framework that the skin uses.

+### Creating a New Template

 The templates are located in the folder `DesktopModules/BtbTweet/Templates` To create a new template create a razor file in the folder then in the module settings pick the new file to use to output the data.